NOTICE OF HEALTH INFORMATION PRACTICES

 - Is accurate and complete.

 To request this list or accounting of disclosures, you must submit your request in writing to the UMC Privacy Officer.
-Your request must state a time period which may not be longer than six years and may not include dates before April 14, 2003.
+Your request must state a time period which may not be longer than six years from the date of your request.
 Your request should indicate in what form you want the list (for example, on paper or electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.